What is Contract Deliverables Data Management (CDDM)?

 In performance-based contracting, the contract-specified deliverables of documentation and data are often just as important as delivering the final physical product or service to a customer.
 In the aerospace and defense industry where contracts are often with government agencies, the very important Contract Data Requirements List CDRL management function is often provided by Contract Deliverables Data Management software solutions.

 Contract Deliverables Data Management (CDDM) is the management of all the data deliverables and processes associated with contracts between trading partners such as procurement organizations, prime contractors and subcontractors.
+This data has historically been specified and delivered in the DoD Form 1423.

 In CDDM CDRL management it is understood that the “data” being referred to and managed is specifically that data related to contract-specified deliverables, and not general product engineering data, manufacturing data, customer data, or IT data.
 These other types of data and associated processes are typically managed by different software applications — such as PDM, ERP, CRM, and SCM — that do not provide standards-based CDDM capabilities.
 These applications, including CDDM, collectively form a Product Innovation Platform (PIP) as part of an enterprise Product Lifecycle Management (PLM) business strategy.